mpdf/mpdf.github.io/what-else-can-i-do/line-breaking.md

 <li>Between CJK characters, except CJK numerals, before "CJK-following" or after "CJK-leading" characters</li>
 </ul>

 Lao, Thai and Khmer text does not have space between words.
 By default, mPDF uses word dictionaries to determine appropriate opportunites for line-breaks.
-Users may turn this function off using the configurable variable <code>useDictionaryLBR</code>.
+Users may turn this function off using the configurable variable `useDictionaryLBR`.

 Alternatively users can insert the character U+200B (zero-width space) in the text to mark line-breaking opportunities manually.

 Similarly for Tibetan script, mPDF 6 uses a simple algorithm to identify line-breaking opportunities after the characters U+0F0B (Tsheg) or U+0F0D.
-This can be overriden using the configurable variable <code>useTibetanLBR</code>.
+This can be overriden using the configurable variable `useTibetanLBR`.